Lisp-Stat/documentation/content/en/docs/Manuals/data-frame.md

 For these examples we are going to install a modified version of the Lisp-Stat data-frame print-object function.
-This will cause the REPL to display the data-frame at creation, and save us from having to type (print-data data-frame) in each example.
+This will cause the REPL to display the data-frame at creation, and save us from having to type (pprint data-frame) in each example.
 If you'd like to install it as we have, execute the code below at the REPL.
 {{< /alert >}}